apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-Authentication.md

 | `encryptableAttributes`              | Set of attributes nominated for encryption, disqualifying others absent in this collection.
 Default (i.e. `*`) is to encrypt all once `encryptAttributes` is true.
 | `requiredAuthenticationContextClass` | If defined, will specify the SAML authentication context class in the final response.
 If undefined, the authentication class will either be `urn:oasis:names:tc:SAML:2.0:ac:classes:unspecified` or `urn:oasis:names:tc:SAML:2.0:ac:classes:PasswordProtectedTransport` depending on the SAML authentication request.
 | `requiredNameIdFormat`               | If defined, will force the indicated Name ID format in the final SAML response.
+| `skewAllowance`                      | If defined, indicates number of seconds used to skew authentication dates such as valid-from and valid-until elements, etc.
 | `metadataCriteriaPattern`            | If defined, will force an entity id filter on the metadata aggregate based on the `PredicateFilter` to include/exclude specific entity ids based on a valid regex pattern.
 | `metadataCriteriaDirection`          | If defined, will force an entity id filter on the metadata aggregate based on `PredicateFilter`.
 Allowed values are `INCLUDE`,`EXCLUDE`.
 | `metadataCriteriaRoles`              | If defined, will whitelist the defined metadata roles (i.e. `SPSSODescriptor`, `IDPSSODescriptor`).
 Default is `SPSSODescriptor`.